 BCC Public Safety Department's goal is to be proactive and prevent incidents from occurring to the extent possible.
 BCC Public Safety are available at all 3 campuses to provide an escort to vehicle and/or classroom/office during hours of operation.
 To request an escort, contact the Public Safety Office at the relevant campus.
 Public Safety provides active campus patrols in addition to the use of CCTV surveillance cameras to support their crime prevention efforts.
 One of the essential ingredients of any successful crime prevention program is an informed public.
 It is the intent of BCC to inform students, staff, and faculty of good crime prevention and security awareness practices at all 3 campuses.

-During the 2019-2020 academic year, various departments of BCC in collaboration with the Public Safety Department offered the following programs that have included, but not limited to personal safety and crime prevention tips, drug and alcohol abuse awareness, sexual assault prevention:
+During the 2020-2021academic year, in still being in the midst of the COVID-19 Pandemic and being mostly virtual online, certain programs still were temporarily halted.
+Now that we have resumed more in-person on the ground classes and activities, programs will be offered to the College Community.
+Various departments of BCC in collaboration with the PublicSafety Department offered the following programs that have included, but not limited to personal safety and crime prevention tips, drug and alcohol abuse awareness, sexual assault prevention:

-- New Student Online Orientation: Includes a module on awareness of Title IX, sexual misconduct, consent, and overview of campus policy and available resources. - New Student In-Person Orientation - New Adjunct Orientation - New Employee Orientation - Campus Safety Day: Annual program to promote safety awareness and educate the campus community on college policies, resources, safety tips and services to respond to a variety of college safety topics, including sexual misconduct. - VAWA Education Module: The college offers the BCC VAWA Required Education a two-part course of materials and quizzes for Students and Faculty/Staff on issues of sexual offenses.
+- New Student Online Orientation: Includes a module on awareness of Title IX, sexualmisconduct, consent, and overview of campus policy and available resources. - New Student In-Person Orientation - New Adjunct Orientation - New Employee Orientation - Campus Safety Day: Annual program to promote safety awareness and educate the campuscommunity on college policies, resources, safety tips and services to respond to a variety of college safety topics, including sexual misconduct. - VAWA Education Module: The college offers the BCC VAWA Required Education a two-part course of materials and quizzes for Students and Faculty/Staff on issues of sexual offenses.

 - Sexual Assault Awareness Month: The college coordinates a program each Spring for Sexual Assault Awareness Month.
-Past events have included Responsible Employee training, Bergen County YWCA HealingSPACE Consent Keynote Speaker Session, Student Government Association Interaction Rolling Board, One Billing Rising, Movie Screening: Audrie & Daisy, International Denim Day and others. - Affirmative Consent Workshops: Affirmative consent education aims to make sure students know that each person engaging in sexual activity must have the affirmative, conscious, and voluntary consent of their partner. - Clothesline Project: It is a visual display dedicated to raising awareness about the reality of violence in our society.
-It is composed of t-shirts created by survivors of violence, or in honor of someone who has experienced violence. - Run, Hide, Fight: Video shown that depicts varied individual response in active shooter situation.
+Past events have included Responsible Employee training, Bergen County YWCA HealingSPACE Consent Keynote Speaker Session, Student Government Association Interaction Rolling Board, One Billing Rising, Movie Screening: Audrie & Daisy, International Denim Day and others. - Affirmative Consent Workshops: Affirmative consent education aims to make sure studentsknow that each person engaging in sexual activity must have the affirmative, conscious, andvoluntary consent of their partner. - Clothesline Project: It is a visual display dedicated to raising awareness about the reality of violence in our society.
+It is composed of t-shirts created by survivors of violence, or in honorof someone who has experienced violence. - Run, Hide, Fight: Video shown that depicts varied individual response in active shooter situation.

 All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the security of others.
-Participants in these programs are asked to be alert, security-conscious and involved, and advised to call BCC Public Safety to report suspicious behavior.
+Participants in these programs are askedto be alert, security-conscious and involved, and advised to call BCC Public Safety to report suspicious behavior.
 For additional questions regarding crime prevention, or to request a Public Safety presentation contact the department directly at (201-447-9200) Paramus Campus, (201-301-9700) Hackensack Campus, (201-301-9600) Lyndhurst Meadowlands Campus.